Indirect Indication of the KCBS-Type Quantum Contextuality by the CHSH-Bell Test: THE CORRELATION BETWEEN THE OUTCOMES OF THE KCBS AND CHSH TESTS THROUGH CONCURRENCE

-The most simplified example of a non-contextuality test is the KCBS scenario which includes five spin-1 measurements in total \cite{KCBS1,KCBS4}.
-Firstly, it was given in \cite{KCBS1}, then explained comprehensively in \cite{KCBS4}.
+The simplest example of a non-contextuality test is the KCBS scenario, which includes five spin-1 measurements in total \cite{KCBS1,KCBS4}.
+Firstly, it was presented in \cite{KCBS1} and then explained comprehensively in \cite{KCBS4}.
 This is a state-dependent scenario, and the KCBS inequality is given as

 where $A_i = 2 S_i^2 - 1$ ($S_i$ are the spin-$1$ operators).
 In real space ($\mathbb{E}^3$), there are five directions along which spin measurements can be performed, and $A_i$ and $A_{i+1}$ are co-measurable due to orthogonality relations.
 The vectors taken along these directions form a pentagram.
 Each term is the average value of two measurements ($A_i$ and $A_{i+1}$) performed together.
 We obtain results exceeding the lower limit; in other words, contextuality is a quantum-unique property of qutrit states.
 Maximal contextuality of the KCBS scenario is observed when the neutrally polarized spin state $\vert 0 \rangle$ is tested.
 One finds the quantum lower limit close to $-4$ ($\cong -3,94$).